 ♥ Eat parsley; it’s rich in chlorophyll which has antibacterial and deodorizing properties.

 ♥ Eat fennel.
 Chew a tablespoon of chopped fennel to sweet your breath or drink fennel tea daily.

 ♥ Included cinnamon in your diet.
-It contains the essential oil cinnamic aldehyde, which not only gets rid of bad breath, it also reduces the amount of bacteria in your mouth.
+It contains the essential oil cinnamic aldehyde, which not only gets rid of bad breath, it also reduces the number of bacteria in your mouth.

-♥ Cloves.
-Pop a few pieces of cloves in your mouth and suck on them slowly.
+♥ Cloves pieces are a good alternative.
+Toss a few in your mouth and suck on them slowly.
 It will eliminate bad breath quickly.

 ♥ Go suck a lemon…literally.
 The acidic content in lemons prevents the growth of bacteria in your mouth.
 Suck on a slice of lemon, or add a squeezed lemon to a glass of water.
 Or add one tablespoon of lemon to a glass of water and swish and rinse your mouth.